-Spread across their 11-acre property is the heated lagoon pool, a full-service spa, and 4 different on-site restaurants!
+Spread across their 11-acre property are the heated lagoon pool, a full-service spa, and 4 different on-site restaurants!
 We love the idea of never having to leave the resort if we don’t want to.
 It’s so much more relaxing to be able to walk back to your room after having a few adult beverages!

-The Sonesta Hilton Head Island Resort a perfect example of Southern hospitality!
+The Sonesta Hilton Head Island Resort is a perfect example of Southern hospitality!
 With over two thousand positive Google reviews, we take it seriously that hospitality is next level here.
 (Seriously considering this one for our next quick beach getaway!)

 The Williamsburg Inn

 From queens to commoners, everyone can enjoy a stay at the majestic Williamsburg Inn.
 (Queen Elizabeth II stayed here on the same US tour as her stop in Keeneland, Kentucky!)
 What we love about the Williamsburg Inn is that it’s within walking distance to the actor reenactments of Colonial Williamsburg!

 The city of Williamsburg remains part of a historic triangle with Jamestown and Yorktown.
 These three cities played an important role in the American Revolution, and the live actors and battlements are a fun experience!
 Well worth the price tag, staying at the Williamsburg Inn is like stepping back in time to a little piece of colonial American history.
 With their spectacularly maintained grounds and impeccable service at all of their restaurants, even the non-history buffs will have a great time!